ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 clients an alternative type of challenge such as CAPTCHA for accessing a resource.

-To mitigate the risk of deployments becoming dependent on tokens, clients and servers SHOULD grease their behavior unless otherwise configured to do so.
+To mitigate the risk of deployments becoming dependent on tokens, clients and servers SHOULD grease their behavior unless explicitly configured not to.
 In particular, clients SHOULD ignore token challenges with some non-zero probability.
 Likewise, origins SHOULD randomly choose to not challenge clients for tokens with some non-zero probability.
 Moreover, origins SHOULD include random token types in token challenges with some